symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

             ),
         ));

-If you want to use Assetic to combine the CSS and Javascript used for create.js, you need to enable the CreateBundle in the assetic configuration.
+If you want to use Assetic to combine the CSS and JavaScript used for create.js, you need to enable the CreateBundle in the assetic configuration.
 Find the configuration for ``assetic.bundles``.
 If it is not present, assetic automatically scans all bundles for assets and you don't need to do anything.